How to Freeze Meals Properly So They Still Taste Good

 6. Add protein – add your protein portion.

-7. Add sauces or seasonings – include any sauces or last-minute seasonings to lock in flavor.
+7. Add sauces or seasonings – include freezer safe sauces or last-minute seasonings to lock in flavor.

 8. Seal and label – add an airtight lid and label each container with the date and contents.